arninaud/Project/README.md

 # Abstract
 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?

 # Research questions
 A list of research questions you would like to address during the project.
+What is the link between popularity of a personnality with respect to the IRA tweets for the right or for the left.

 # Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.